KrisCheng/Deep4Cli/README.md

-# climate-deeplearning
+# Deep4Cli

-:cloud: the code and data for my paper.
+:cloud: a framework for climate predection based on deeplearning.